Live Insight

 Gloria Mark, Daniela Gudith, and Ulrich Klocke at the University of California, Irvine published a study called "The Cost of Interrupted Work: More Speed and Stress."
 They measured how long it takes knowledge workers to return to their original task after being interrupted and found the average was 23 minutes and 15 seconds.
 The finding has been widely cited in workplace productivity literature since its publication.

 About 11.3 hours, according to Fellow.
-That is roughly 28% of a 40 hour work week.
+That's roughly 28% of a 40 hour work week.
 Enterprise employees at larger companies tend to spend even more.
 Microsoft's 2025 Work Trend Index found that about half of all meetings pile up between 9 and 11 AM and 1 and 3 PM, which are the hours when most people do their best focused work.

 Absolutely.
 The cost calculation is based on salary time, which applies regardless of where people are sitting.
 Our carbon estimate covers virtual meeting infrastructure.
 In person meetings would add commuting emissions on top of that.

 We show the exact formula live on screen as you adjust the sliders, and every step is explained in our methodology section.
 The hourly rate conversion uses the same formula that payroll systems use (salary divided by 2,080 annual hours), and our benefits multiplier aligns with published BLS data.
 The numbers are only as accurate as the inputs you provide.
-We do not add any hidden markups, inflated assumptions, or proprietary adjustments.
+We don't add any hidden markups, inflated assumptions, or proprietary adjustments.

 Read More